nathants/mcptools/README.md

 ### Proxy Mode

-The proxy mode allows you to register shell scripts or inline commands as MCP tools, making it easy to extend MCP functionality without writing Go code:
+The proxy mode allows you to register shell scripts or inline commands as MCP tools, making it easy to extend MCP functionality without writing code:

 ```bash
 # Register a shell script as an MCP tool